-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
-If you would like to tell us about a blog, nominate them by emailing us at email@example.com!
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at email@example.com!

 Blessed by Brenna

 Courtney Westlake started her blog Blessed by Brenna in 2011 after her youngest daughter, Brenna, was diagnosed with a skin disorder at only 4 days old.
 The skin disorder, harlequin ichthyosis, is a rare genetic disease with many challenges.
 Courtney continuously documents these challenges and triumphs of her and her family’s life.
 Constantly inspirational, Courtney's posts are encouraging to anyone experiencing skin issues or curious about the journey.